|

 since the variable is not found.

-- the name of the variable which won't be found.
+get in interface SymbolTable<T>variable - the name of the variable which won't be found.

-public T get(java.lang.String name)
+nullpublic T get(java.lang.String name)

-in interface SymbolTable<T>
+getVariablesAsString in interface SymbolTable<T>

-public T set(Symbol variable, T value)
+public T set(Symbol variable,

 This can be construed as misleading since the variable was never defined,